Mathuran/MathuranSadagopanResume/CompanySpecific-resume/GMMathuranSadagopanResume.md

 <!-- Collaborated across multiple teams and project to launch solutions. -->
 - Saved $80,000/year by auditing the cost of services and removing unused log search tool
 - Resolved 2 issues blocking worldwide Real-time CVV verification for 1 year in 3 months.
+  - Used
 -  Improved service availability across 5 AWS regions, and prevented brownouts by implementing a solution to control clients, throttling limits in real time across 5 environments.
 [Java, Spring Boot, AWS App Config, Elasticache]
+   -  Feature was written using Java spring boot and Gizmo library
+   -  Deployed on AWS App Config and Elasticcache
+   -  Tested using AWS Distributed load testing
 - Increased net customer purchases by ~$10M due to reducing card testing and improving purchase confidence.
 Developed cloud native solutions that ensured high consistency and availability.
 [Kotlin, AWS SQS, Fargate, Lambda]
-- Improve app performance by 5% by implementing automated performance profiling via AWS CodeGuru
+- Relentlessly strived for high code quality and managed cloud deployments efficiently
-- Grew documentation coverage from 50% to 100% in 4 months by leading bi-weekly wiki writing sessions
+- Grew documentation coverage from 50% to 100% in 4 months by leading bi-weekly knowledge sharing sessions
+- Created
 <!-- - Identified and fixed 2 bugs in away team code that unblocked the launch of Real-time CVV verification in 7 marketplaces -->
 <!-- - Pinpointed and enhanced the brownout behavior of 1 service after adding an automated stress test -->
 <!-- - Discovered 3 bugs in code as a result of adding anomaly detection to key service metrics -->